 Before that moment I was either listening to music or to podcasts.
 Never went out of the house without earbuds.
 In the bus, the train, while walking the dog or through the city.
 I was not listening to the birds or hearing the chatter of the people around me.

 Because of this passivity, my thoughts never mattered on the topic that I was listening to, because I was not actively engaging in a discussion with anybody.
-I was the endpoint on that chain of information sharing.
+I was the endpoint on that chain of shared information.

 The content stream is not stopping and only getting stronger.
 To be part of that stream you have to break the dam of fear and judgement that is holding you back.

-Now that I value the time where my mind can float freely and try to be creative, I am more picky in what to spend my time on and with.
+Now that I value the time where my mind can float freely and try to be creative, I am more picky in what I spend my time on and with.